McDonough School of Business History

 In 1957, Rev. Joseph Sebes, S.J, founded the School of Business Administration, believing that an understanding of commercial markets is essential to worldwide political stability.
 Among the faculty, there was a sense that what they were doing was experimental — even revolutionary — because the Jesuit community opposed a school focused on the idea of making money.
 Nonetheless, the school persevered, and by the 1980s, it was primed for a breakthrough.

 The school launched its MBA program in 1981.
-Along with functional areas such as management, finance, marketing, and accounting, the coursework was infused with the four cornerstones on which the program was based: business/government relations, ethics, international business, and communications.
+Along with functional areas such as management, finance, marketing, and accounting, the coursework was infused with the four cornerstones on which the program was based: business-government relations, ethics, international business, and communications.
 At the time, integrating international business elements in each course was cutting edge.
 Just a decade after the first class graduated in 1983, U.S. News & World Report ranked the Georgetown MBA 22nd in the country.

 The 1980s saw a period of continued growth, including the launch of the Executive Education division for customized programs.
 It also was a transformative time for research; not only did the school culture become more research-friendly, but resources became available to hire senior researchers in an increasingly competitive market.

 Thus began two decades of extraordinary growth for the school, starting with the naming of George Daly as dean in 2005 and continuing with David A. Thomas and current dean Paul Almeida.
-Several new degree programs launched, including the Flex MBAExecutive Master’s in LeadershipMaster of Science in FinanceMaster of Arts in International Business and Policy, the Master of Science in Management, and Master of Science in Environment and Sustainability Management, and the Master of Science in Global Real Assets.
-In addition, several faculty-led centers, initiatives, and institutes took shape focused on such diverse issues as financial markets, entrepreneurship, real estate, and social enterprise.
+Several new degree programs launched, including the Flex MBA, Executive Master’s in Leadership, the Master of Science in Management, Master of Science in Environment and Sustainability Management (in partnership with the Graduate School of Arts & Sciences and the Earth Commons Institute), and the Master of Science in Global Real Assets.